collective/sc.social.like/sc/social/like/README.txt

         eggs =
             sc.social.like

+* Not is necessary tell the plone.recipe.zope2instance recipe to install a ZCML slug.

 After updating the configuration you need to run the ''bin/buildout'', which will take care of updating your system.